 The life of Matthew Musengezi, a prominent car dealer and Harare socialite, has taken a dramatic turn, exchanging the glitz and glamour of his jet-setting lifestyle for the stark reality of a remand prison.

-Musengezi, once a familiar figure on Harare’s social scene, known for his penchant for luxury cars, designer clothes, and lavish parties, now finds himself facing the grim prospect of a culpable homicide conviction.
+Musengezi, once a familiar figure on Harare’s social scene, known for his penchant for designer clothes, lavish parties and luxury cars that many would only afford to buy after hitting a jackpot on BetWinner Mobile, now finds himself facing the grim prospect of a culpable homicide conviction.
 His trial, which concluded on Wednesday, has left the city buzzing with whispers of his fall from grace, H-Metro has reported.

 The image of Musengezi, clad in the standard khaki prison attire, his face etched with the weariness of a week spent in confinement, stands in stark contrast to the charismatic and flamboyant figure he once presented to the world.